'What is IELTS?'

 'How much does it cost?'

 IELTS has a set fee for its test.
 The Academic and General Training tests are the same cost.
-The IELTS test fee for the period 01 January to 31 December 2018 is 660 Turkish Lira (TL).
+Computer-delivered IELTS test fee is 1,100 Turkish Lira (TL), paper based IELTS test fee is 900 Turkish Lira (TL).
 Transfers made in any other currency will not be accepted, only Turkish Liras will appear in our bank account.

 'How many test locations are there in Turkey?'